How many milliamps are required in the secondary coil if the primary current is 1.3 amps?

 Prepare for the Avionics Electronics Technician Test with comprehensive flashcards and multiple-choice questions.
 Each query is designed to enhance your understanding and is accompanied by detailed explanations.
 Ace your exam today!

-To determine the required milliamps in the secondary coil based on the primary current of 1.3 amps, we can apply the principle of a transformer, particularly considering the relationship between primary and secondary coils defined by the turns ratio.
+To determine how many milliamps are required in the secondary coil based on a primary current of 1.3 amps, it's important to understand the principles of transformers and the relationship between primary and secondary currents.

 Subscribe